Philips' smart deadbolt will scan your palm to unlock your door

 Image credit: Philips

-Source: Idlespace Technology Company Co.
+Source: Idlespace Technology Company